 First, using a spoon, remove any seeds that are floating on the surface of the water.
 These seeds will likely have low germination rates.
 This is not completely necessary (if you have limited seeds, for example), but will help ensure better sprouting rates from your supply.

 Strain the remaining tomato seeds from the water with a fine mesh strainer.
 Run the seeds under cool water and remove any bits of tomato flesh from the seeds.

 Lay the seeds out on a paper or ceramic plate and place it in a well-ventilated area of your home.
-If you want, you can face a small fan on the lowest setting towards the seeds to speed up the drying process.
+If you want, you can use a small fan on the lowest setting to speed up the drying process.